 A great way to replicate this feeling of safety is with a cave bed.
 These hooded beds can reduce anxiety and provide a cozy place for your pup to sleep.

 Many canine companions enjoy the feeling of a cave dog bed, but they are particularly useful for dogs with anxiety or those who like to burrow.
-Some dogs may also find them warmer than a regular bed, although you may want to check our page about heated pads if your pet gets cold.
+Some dogs may also find them warmer than a regular bed, although you may want to check our page about heated pads or heated beds if your pet gets cold.

 Unfortunately, there are a lot of low-quality cave beds on the market.
 While these are relatively cheap, they are usually weak and uncomfortable for your pet.

 For this reason, I’ve put together a list of the best pet cave beds to help you choose the right option.
 I’ve included several different styles, but each provides a warm, cozy and covered sleeping spot for your pet.